ghaithmusa0502/Rigol_Power_Supply_Automation/README.md

 # Rigol Power Supply Automation and logging script

-This repository contains Python scripts designed to be used for manufacturing tip etching and examining TIFF STM outputs
+This repository contains Python scripts designed to be used for manufacturing tip etching.

 ## Scripts